MoralisWeb3/unity-web3-game-kit/README.md

 - When Unity3D opens, in the "Hierachy" section expand "Menu Scene" then select "MenuCanvas"
 - In the "Inspector" section find the sub-section titled "MainMenuScript".
 - If the "MainMenuScript" sub-section is not expanded, expand it.
-- Using the information from you Moralis Server, fill in Application Id and Server URL.
+- Using the information from your Moralis Server, fill in Application Id and Server URL.
 - If the Wallet Connect property is set to "None" drag WalletConnect from the "Hierarchy" section to this input.
 - Click the Play icon located at the top, center of the Unity3D IDE.